leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <b>4-.
 Console</b>

 ------
-The emulated consoles are easy to play, just select the system, open a cartridge and play.<br>
+The emulated consoles are easy to use, just select the system, open a cartridge (game) and play.<br>
 There are eight systems available, some of them have some special options.

 **4.1-.
 NES**